-County Durham paramedic who failed to help teen struck off
+County Durham paramedic struck off for failing to help girl who died

 - Published

-An experienced paramedic who failed to give appropriate life support to a dying teenage girl has been struck off following a misconduct hearing.
+A paramedic who failed to give appropriate life support to a teenage girl who died has been struck off following a misconduct hearing.

 Emergency teams were called to attend the suicide of 17-year-old Quinn Milburn-Beadle in Shildon, County Durham, in December 2018.